aksonov/react-native-router-flux/README.md

 ## Beta status
 - This version is beta, for more stable work use 2.x version from `2.x` branch, [README for 2.x](https://github.com/aksonov/react-native-router-flux/blob/2.x/README.md)
+- React Native 0.22-rc is supported, it could not work with earlier or later versions

 ## IMPORTANT!
 Breaking changes comparing with 2.x version:
 - `Router` is root container now and should not be nested.
 For nested scenes you should use `Scene` element